String (music): Gauge

 Bowed instrument strings, such as for the violin or cello, are usually described by tension rather than gauge.
 Fretted instruments (guitar, banjo, etc.) strings are usually described by gauge—the diameter of the string.
 The tone of a string depends partly on weight, and, therefore, on its diameter—its gauge.
-Usually, string manufacturers that don't describe strings by tension list string diameter in thousandths of an inch (0.001 in = 0.0254 mm).
+Usually, string manufacturers that do not describe strings by tension list string diameter in thousandths of an inch (0.001 in = 0.0254 mm).
 The larger the diameter, the heavier the string.
 Heavier strings require more tension for the same pitch and are, as a consequence, harder to press down to the fingerboard.
 A fretted instrument that is restrung with different string gauges may require adjustment to the string height above the frets (the "action") to maintain playing ease or keep the strings from buzzing against the frets.
 The action height of fretless instruments is also adjusted to suit the string gauge or material, as well as the intended playing style.

 Guitar

 Steel strings for six-string guitar usually come in sets of matched strings.
 Sets are usually referenced either by the gauge of the first string (e.g., 9), or by pair of first and last (e.g., 9–42); measurements in thousands of an inch are the de facto standard, regardless of whether Imperial units are used in a country.
 Some manufacturers may have slightly different gauge sequences; the sample data below comes from D'Addario string charts for regular, round-wound, nickel-plated strings.
+String set design has historically been done on a trial and error basis.
+Modern software tools can aid in the process.

 Electric guitar

-The following table displays the gauges in inches:

-(Note: strings in dark gray boxes are wound.
-All others are plain.)

-The following table displays the gauges in millimeters:
+The highest string on a six string electric guitars is usually 8 to 12 thousandths inches in diameter.
+The low e is typically a 42 to 55 string.

+While thinner strings are easier to play, they fall out of tune faster and produce a less rich sound than thicker ones.

 Acoustic guitar

 String gauge is subject to the personal preferences of the musician, but acoustic guitars are typically strung with a heavier gauge than electric guitars.
 The need for projection due to lack of amplification is one of the main reasons for this.

-(Note: strings in dark gray boxes are bronze wound.
-All others are plain.
-These are for steel-string guitars, not classical nylon/gut strings.
-The gauge values are in inches.)

 Bass guitar

 Bass guitar strings are sometimes made for a particular scale length and come in short, medium, long and extra long (sometimes called super long) scale.
 Almost all bass guitar strings are made wound.
-Typical bass guitar strings come in the following gauges: